Sambucus nigra: Ecology

-Like other elderberries, Sambucus nigra is subject to elder whitewash fungus and jelly ear fungus.
+Like other elderberries, S. nigra is subject to elder whitewash fungus and jelly ear fungus.
 Strong-scented flowers in wild populations of S. nigra attract numerous, minute flower thrips which may contribute to the transfer of pollen between inflorescences.

 Wildlife value

 Elder rates as fair to good forage for animals such as mule deer, elk, sheep, and small birds.
 The fruit are an important food for many fruit-eating birds, notably blackcaps.
-Ripe elderberries are a favorite food for migrating band-tailed pigeons in northern California, which may sometimes strip an entire bush in a short time.
-The species provides good habitat for large and small mammals, as well as nesting habitat for many birds, including hummingbirds, warblers, and vireos.
-It is also a larval host to the spring azure.
+Ripe elderberries are a food for migrating band-tailed pigeons in northern California, which may sometimes strip an entire bush in a short time.

-Except for the flowers and ripe berries (but including the ripe seeds), all parts of the plant are poisonous to mammals, containing the cyanogenic glycoside sambunigrin (C_{14}H_{17}NO_{6}, CAS number 99-19-4).
+Except for the flowers and ripe berries (but including the ripe seeds), all parts of the plant are poisonous to mammals, containing the cyanogenic glycoside sambunigrin (C_{14}H_{17}NO_{6}, CAS number 99–19–4).
 The bark contains calcium oxalate crystals.

 Cultivation

-It is a very common feature of hedgerows and scrubland in Britain and northern Europe.
+S. nigra is grown as an ornamental shrub or small tree, especially in informal hedges, wildlife gardens and mixed borders.
+The species is also cultivated commercially for flowers and fruit.
+It is vigorous and adaptable, growing in sun or partial shade although it performs poorly in deep shade or dry conditions.
+It tolerates both wet and dry soils from sand to clay, but grows best on well-drained, organic-rich, slightly acidic soils, about pH 6.0–6.5.
+Plants for commercial plantations are usually propagated from own-rooted hardwood cuttings taken from one-year-old shoots.
+Propagation from seed is less common because seedlings are variable and the seeds have dormancy requirements.
+Weed control is important during establishment, as black elder competes poorly with other plants.

 Some selections and cultivars have variegated or coloured leaves and other distinctive qualities, and are grown as ornamental plants.
 S. nigra f. porphyrophylla has dark maroon or black leaves, and pale pink flowers.
+Leaf colour in purple- or golden-leaved cultivars is usually strongest in full sun.

+Garden plants need little pruning, but established plants can be hard pruned in late winter or early spring to restrict size or encourage fresh ornamental foliage.
+In commercial orchards, dormant pruning is usually begun from the second year, removing dead, damaged or diseased wood and stems older than three years, as productivity declines on four-year-old branches.
+Annual coppicing to ground level is generally not recommended since most commercial cultivars do not fruit on first-year canes.

 The following cultivars have gained the Royal Horticultural Society's Award of Garden Merit: